sattar-vakili/sattar-vakili.github.io/cv.md

 ---

-Sattar Vakili is a senior AI researcher at MediaTek Research, the research arm of MediaTek — a globally renowned semiconductor company.
-He specializes in problems involving sequential decision-making in uncertain environments, with a focus on optimization, bandit and reinforcement learning, kernel-based modeling, and neural networks.
-Before joining MediaTek Research, Sattar worked at Secondmind, a research lab in Cambridge, UK, led by Professor Carl Rasmussen, Cambridge University.
-There, he gained expertise in kernel-based and Gaussian process models.
-Prior to that, he was a postdoc at Princeton University.
-Sattar earned his PhD under the supervision of Professor Qing Zhao at Cornell University in 2017 with a dissertation on sequential methods for learning and optimization.
+Sattar Vakili is Principal AI Research Manager at MediaTek Research, the research arm of MediaTek — a globally leading semiconductor company.
+His research focuses on sequential decision-making under uncertainty, with expertise in optimization, bandits and reinforcement learning, kernel-based modelling, and neural networks.

+Before joining MediaTek, Sattar worked at Secondmind, a Cambridge-based research lab directed by Professor Carl Rasmussen, where he developed methods for kernel and Gaussian process models.
+Earlier, he was a Postdoctoral Research Associate at Princeton University.
+He received his PhD in Electrical and Computer Engineering (minor in Applied Mathematics) from Cornell University in 2017, under the supervision of Professor Qing Zhao, with a dissertation on sequential methods for learning and optimization.

 &nbsp;